Amenability of group actions on compact spaces and the associated Banach algebras: Abstract

 \section{Abstract}

-The amenability of group actions on topological spaces generalizes amenability of groups and has applications in group theory, such as characterizing $C^{*}$--exact groups.
-We characterized it in terms of Banach algebras.
+For a topological group $G$, amenability can be characterized by the amenability of the convolution Banach algebra $L^1(G)$.
+Here a Banach algebra $A$ is called amenable if every bounded derivation from $A$ into any dual--type $A$--$A$--Banach bimodule is inner.

-For a topological group $G$ , group amenability can be characterized through the amenability of the convolution Banach algebra $L^1(G)$.
-Here a Banach algebra $A$ is called amenable if all derivations from $A$ to any dual--type $A$--$A$--Banach bimodules are inner.
+We extend this classical result to the case of discrete group actions on compact Hausdorff spaces in our main theorem \autoref{thm:main}.
+By introducing a Banach algebra naturally associated with the action and adopting a suitably weakened notion of amenability for Banach algebras, we obtain an analogous characterization of amenable actions.

-We extended this result to discrete group actions on compact Hausdorff spaces, using certain Banach algebra arising from the action and a weakened amenability condition of Banach algebras.
-We also proved a fixed point characterization of amenable actions, which improves the result by Dong and Wang (2015).
+As a lemma, we also proved a fixed--point property for amenable actions in \autoref{thm:Awazu fixed point} that strengthens the theorem of Dong and Wang (2015).